-Set out below are all SuperGuide articles that relate to Leaving or living or working outside Australia.
+Set out below are all SuperGuide articles that relate to Leaving or living outside Australia.

 To legally access your super in Australia you must satisfy a condition of release.
 Different conditions of release have different payment conditions and tax implications.

 Proposed changes in the 2021 Budget will level the playing field for SMSFs with members who move overseas.

 If you have savings in a KiwiSaver account, you can voluntarily transfer them to an Australian super fund under the provisions of a Trans-Tasman Retirement Savings Portability scheme that was introduced on 1 July 2013.

 The laws that apply to your retirement savings can become more complex if you live or work overseas for any length of time.
 Here, we highlight some of the rules, issues and options that you need to consider to look after your retirement savings.